MonjokT/C10-team-Ethopie/README.md

 **👥 Contributors**
 - Team: Ethopie
-- Team members: *(add full names / GitHub handles here)*
+- Team members:
-- Mentors: *(add mentor name(s) here)*
+  1).
+Iyinoluwa Don-Taiwo(Team Lead)
+  2).Monjok Joseph Terem
-- Program: TRI AI Saturdays, Cohort 10 (Google DeepMind AI Research Foundations curriculum, in partnership with AI Saturdays Lagos and UCL)
+- Program: TRI AI Saturdays, Cohort 10 (Google DeepMind AI Research Foundations curriculum, in partnership with AI Saturdays Lagos)

 **📜 Acknowledgment**
 This project was developed as part of TRI AI Saturdays Cohort 10.
-Thanks to our mentors and cohort peers for their guidance throughout the programme.
+Thanks to the team, weekly guests,and cohort peers for their guidance throughout the programme.

 **🔗 References**
 - Wagner, R. A., and Fischer, M. J. (1974).
 The string to string correction problem.
 Journal of the ACM, 21(1), 168–173.